StoyanTinchev/musicial-tesla-coil/Readme.md

 <br>

 ## How to install:
-With your android phone click [here](https://drive.google.com/drive/folders/1HosFVmRzxvioICeHo3vdVdEkMbiyzbBV?usp=sharing) \
+With your android phone click [here](https://drive.google.com/file/d/1hvmjaKKLcVOmwQG_RgDjd7zN8inDXilg/view?usp=sharing) \
+Start the installation by clicking download. \
-Next - open the only file in the link.
-The installation must start.
-Play protect, or your google api service may recognize it as virus but don't worry - just install!
+Play protect, or your google api service may recognize it as virus but don't worry - just install! \
 After the installation is completed, you will see new icon with name "Music app".
 That's it!

 ## Technologies: